 The Calvary Lutheran School Early Education Center is a Christ-oriented program that develops learning habits in younger children preparing to enter elementary school.
 Using the Creative Curriculum, children learn through play and social interactions and develop problem solving, art, music, dance, and literature skills that will set the platform for their future education.

-A typical day in the Early Education Center includes a combination of circle time, art time, puzzle time, gym or outside play time, lunch time, nap time, snack time, and daily music in their classroom environments.
+Includes a combination of circle time, art time, puzzle time, gym or outside play time, lunch time, nap time, snack time, and daily music in their classroom environments.
 Most importantly, our staff teaches their students about Jesus every day.
 Our EEC staff uses the Creative Curriculum, Conscious Discipline, and Concordia Publishing House “One in Christ” Curriculum for teaching their students.
 Call for a tour at Calvary to learn more!

 Our staff maintains a focused ratio of teachers to students, which allows teachers to engage more thoroughly with every child.